Residence permit on humanitarian grounds

 According to the Danish Aliens Act, Section 9b, 1, a residence permit on humanitarian grounds can be granted to a foreign national who is registered by the Immigration Service as an asylum seeker in Denmark.

-The applicant must be in such a situation that signigicant humanitarian considerations warrant a residence permit.
+The applicant must be in such a situation that significant humanitarian considerations warrant a residence permit.

 The Danish Parliament has decided that humanitarian residence permits should be the exception, not the rule.

-An application for a humanitarian residence permit should be submitted to the Ministry of Justice.
+An application for a humanitarian residence permit should be submitted to the Ministry of Immigration, Integration and Housing.
 If you wish to apply for a humanitarian residence permit please use this application form.
 The Ministry will then conduct a factual assessment of each individual application.

 In making this assessment, the Ministry places importance on the applicant’s personal situation, including whether he or she suffers from a serious physical or psychological illness, and whether the application concerns a family with young children who come from a nation at war.